Caldera’s mission is to inspire and support youth from underserved rural and urban communities by awakening the potential of their creative voice.

 Bottom Line for Portland

 Our creative community continues to thrive because of your support.
-Caldera's involvement in Oregon school art programs and summer camp are more critical than ever.
+Caldera's involvement in year-round school art programs and our well-established summer program is more critical than ever.
 We mentor the rising generation of youth to find their voice through art education, leadership building, and natural environment immersion.
-In turn, many students come back as mentors, practicing artists, and community leaders at large, galvanizing our 25-year commitment to creativity—now over 15 thousand strong alumni.
+For many young learners, Caldera is their first experience with creativity methods and in-nature summer learning.
+Caldera students from Portland and Central Oregon experience long-term mentorship, and exposure to creativity methodologies, which in turn make stronger communities—galvanizing our 28-year commitment to igniting whole-brain learning through creative practice, which has impacted over 16 thousand Caldera alumni.

 Diversity, Equity, and Inclusion

 Caldera was founded with the simple premise that we really have to do something different for the youth of underserved communities in Portland and beyond.
 We acknowledged a huge equity gap in youth art programs and the creative industry, and for over a quarter century we have continued to make it better one student at a time.

 We are committed to those who are underserved because of the many systemic injustices and ongoing impact of discrimination in our country, state, and institutions present.

 For our comprehensive history and Statement of Equity & Inclusion please read further here.

 - Anyone who donates to North Pole Studio or Caldera Arts on December 7th during our live community event or online will be entered into a drawing for a special Swag Basket developed in collaboration with our nonprofit partner, North Pole Studio!
 If you donate to both organizations on December 7th, your name will be entered twice! @calderaarts @northpolepdx

 The first 75 donations of $50 and above will receive a custom pair of Caldera socks because you rock!